Book Design

 Skills Quark Xpress, Photoshop and art direction

-I was responsible for the design and art direction of Asian Flavours.
-I wanted the book to be photography led, so I commissioned Ian Garlick for the photography.
-By working together, we were able to make each recipe look unique and appetising.
-We achieved this through the use of different props and backgrounds.
+I designed and art directed Asian Flavours.
+Knowing the strength of the book would be in the photography, I commissioned Ian Garlick.
+By working together, we could make each recipe look unique and appetising, achieving this through the use of different props and backgrounds.

 Olly Smith's Eat & Drink